 Some of these have very similar requirements or processes, resulting in overlaps, redundancies, and inefficiencies.

-As the reform intends to create better ways or options to move to Spain with ease and to make the requirements more flexible so that fewer people fall into irregular situations.
+This reform intends to create better ways or options to move to Spain with ease and to make the requirements more flexible so that fewer people fall into irregular situations.

 Protecting the rights of foreigners